-The Admission Office may impose a hold for an incomplete Admission file including failure to produce an official final high school transcript.
+The Admission Office may impose a hold for an incomplete Admission file including, but not limited to, failure to produce an official final high school transcript.

 Financial Aid Hold

 The Financial Aid Office may impose a hold if the student needs to complete documentation such as verification or student loans.